Amalkrishnanvp/Image-Gallery/README.md

 2. **Navigate to the project directory**

-   - Cd "Image gallery" (directory names containing spaces need to put in double quotes to access, capital and small letters doesn't matter both works for accessing directory)
+   - cd "Image gallery" (directory names containing spaces need to put in double quotes to access, capital and small letters doesn't matter both works for accessing directory)

 3. **Install dependencies**